Skip to Content

 Dark Winter vs Dark Autumn

-Both Deep Winter and Deep Autumn are a blend of Autumn and Winter, with Dark Autumn leaning more towards the Autumn palette and Dark Winter leaning more towards the Winter palette.
+Both Deep Winter and Deep Autumn (Dark Autumn) are a blend of Autumn and Winter, with Dark Autumn leaning more towards the Autumn palette and Dark Winter leaning more towards the Winter palette.

 Deep autumn is neutral-leaning warm, and Deep Winter is neutral-leaning cool.